 - Heart palpitations and cardiac arrhythmia

 - Inability to function properly at work or interact in social settings

 Those who suffer from adrenal fatigue may also experience a triggering or be worsening of other conditions, such as hypothyroidism, autoimmunity, metabolic syndrome, estrogen dominance, chronic fatigue syndrome, diabetes, gastrointestinal issues, and even frequent headaches.

 The reason for that is that all of these conditions are triggered and affected by common root causes – mainly severe or chronic stress and inflammation.

 Chronic stress can be either physical or psychological.
-Inflammation is a big part of physical stress and is closely tied with other physical stressors such as illness, injury, infection, alcohol or drug consumption, bad diets, bad sleep, food allergies, medication side effects, and exposure to toxins.
+Inflammation is a big part of physical stress and is closely tied with other physical stressors such as illness, injury, infection, alcohol or drug consumption, protein water drinks diets, bad sleep, food allergies, medication side effects, and exposure to toxins.